DenSkrytskyi/ICT_Data_Exploration/README.md

 ## Project Overview

-The goal of this project is to deliver a clear and visual understanding of ICT trends, allowing anyone to grasp key insights **without programming knowledge**.
+The goal of this project is to deliver a clear and visual understanding of ICT trends, allowing anyone to grasp key insights.

 Key highlights: